Comforting Xiu Mai (Vietnamese Meatballs)

 Growing up, I always thought meatballs were something that comes from Italy, so I was pleasantly surprised when I found out Vietnam also has its own version of meatballs.
-These xiu mai or Vietnamese meatballs remind me a little bit of bun cha hanoi but way more comforting with its tomato sauce.
+These Xiu Mai or Vietnamese meatballs remind me a little bit of bun cha hanoi but way more comforting with its tomato sauce.
 When I first tasted these meatballs, it tasted distinctly Vietnamese, and I loved it!
 Ingredients like fish sauce and sesame oil give it that yummy umami flavor, and the tomatoes and sugar balance it out with sweetness.
 I love this recipe so much, and I’m so excited to share it with you!

 - Baguette – The baguette helps give some structure to the meatballs.
 In Vietnamese cooking, we use baguettes anytime we need bread, but you can use any kind of bread you want.
 Good substitutes are white bread and wheat bread.

-- Carrots – Adds sweetness to these meatballs.
+- Carrots – This is my mom’s personal touch, and one I love.
 You can substitute carrots with jicama.

 - Sesame oil – Adds a smokey umami flavor to the xiu mai.
 I added more sesame oil than I usually do because I love the flavor it adds to the meatballs.
 Feel free to add less.